DecLearn/declearn/docs/quickstart.md

 * A folder with your data, split by client.
   In the MNIST example: `examples/mnist_quickrun/data_iid` (after running `declearn-split --folder "examples/mnist_quickrun"`).
-* A pyhon model file, to declare your model wrapped in a `declearn` object.
+* A Python model file, to declare your model wrapped in a `declearn` object.
   In the MNIST example: `examples/mnist_quickrun/model.py`.

 #### The TOML file

 TOML is a minimal, human-readable configuration file format.
 We use is to store all the configurations of an FL experiment.
-The TOML is parsed by python as dictionnary with each `[header]` as a key.
+The TOML is parsed by python as dictionary with each `[header]` as a key.
 For more details, see the [TOML doc](https://toml.io/en/)

 This file is your main entry point to everything else.